btcpayserver/btcpayserver-doc/docs/PullPayments.md

 * A unit (such as USD, BTC, Hours)
 * Available payment methods

-After this, the sender can share the pull payment with the receiver, allowing the receiver to `create a payout`.
+After this, the sender can share the pull payment using a link with the receiver, allowing the receiver to `create a payout`.
 The receiver will choose for their payout:
 * Which payment method to use
 * Where to send the money